ElectricalGang

 To check or confirm the specifications and performance of the transformer as per the consumer’s requirements.

-Buchholz Relay is used to prevent damage to the inside of the transformer such as short-circuit, winding faults, insulation breakdowns, etc.
+Buchholz Relay is used to prevent damage to the inside of the transformer such as short-circuits, winding faults, insulation breakdowns, etc.

 This test is used to ensure that the resistance of all phases matches the design values.
 It measures the resistance of primary and secondary windings.